raamav/ML_Projects_1/README.md

 6. Forecasting Trade Inventories (ph)
    The objective is to predict the trade inventories at a future date for US.
 This analysis is based off a live dataset.
 The     analytic objective is to explore Seasonal-ARIMA method using both the classical and modern (Grid Search) approaches.
-The      goal as always is to get the best model possible
+The      goal as always is to get the best forecast possible

 7. Restaurant Visit (Traffic) Forecasting (ph)